createcandle/install-scripts/README.md

 # Candle install scripts

 THIS IS FOR DEVELOPERS ONLY.
-IF YoU WANT TO USE CANDLE, SIMPLY DOWNLOAD THE LATEST DISK IMAGE:
+IF YOU WANT TO USE CANDLE, SIMPLY DOWNLOAD THE LATEST DISK IMAGE:

 https://www.candlesmarthome.com/download

+.

+.

 ## Creating the Candle Raspberry Pi disk image